mohitpai/journey-optimizer.en/help/using/configuration/sms-configuration.md

     ![](../assets/preset-create.png)

-1. Enter a name and a description (optional) for the preset, then select the channel(s) to configure.
+1. Enter a name and a description (optional) for the preset, then select the SMS channel.

     ![](../assets/preset-general.png)